game-by-virtuals/game-node/plugins/acpPlugin/example/agentic/README.md

 In this example:
 - Any job created through this plugin instance will be automatically marked as expired after 10 minutes, unless a response is received.
 - You can adjust this value (e.g., to 5 or 30) based on how responsive your agent network is.

-### Best Practices ✅
-- Shorter durations (e.g., 5–10 mins) are ideal for time-sensitive jobs or real-time commerce flows.
-- Longer durations (e.g., 30–60 mins) may suit batch processing or coordination workflows involving multiple agents.
-- Ensure all agents in your system respect the `expiredAt` value and avoid executing expired jobs.

 ---